JasperNZ/AM-Thinker-APP/README.md

 TODO list:
 URGENT:
 - create helper functions in a separate file/class (geometry stuff like part complexity and overhang)
-- pure functionalities, putting the right numbers for all combinations
+- pure functionalities, putting the right numbers for all combinations.
+Scores and weighting modifications
+- Might replace simple WSM --> WA --> TOPSIS.
 - report about future-proofing and considerations for advancements
 - improve coding comments and consistent coding conventions to unionize the code
-- Final message box and interpretation
-- score, traffic color, and feedback/comment file (helper message handler file)
-- Fix looping dictionary for errors to be in proper order of visual selection.
-- Fix dictionary to look through valid machine selection.
+- fix scores for lead time - instead of lead time significance.
 - Might add a special comment property for each AM profile.
 Incompatible profiles can then be noted
-- Fix messages on tooltips to be more useful and not in the way of user selection options.

-- Think GeoHelper on-part bug of potentially reading wrong Parts is fixed, because it activates on compute button press!
 - Double check geometry features output correct numbers and units
-- partition important message strings into a list and loop to output in messagebox? more reesearch
-- Consider if we can do this for multiple parts, and assemblies.
+- Consider if we can do this for multiple parts, STL files and assemblies.

 UNLIKELY TO COMPLETE: